BookStackApp/website/content/blog/beta-release-v0-25-0.md

 ![Header Users Link](/images/2019/01/header_users_link.png)

+Thanks to [@qianmengnet](https://github.com/BookStackApp/BookStack/pull/1146) & [@cw1998](https://github.com/BookStackApp/BookStack/pull/1119) for these improvements.

 ### Example Environment File Changes

 The default `.env.example` file has received some changes.
-It has been cut down from 89 lines to only 31 lines which includes some better comments.
+It has been cut down from 89 lines to only 31 lines and that includes some better comments.
 It now only contains common configuration that's needed to get initially set-up.

 A `.env.example.complete` file is now included as a reference to all the possible options that